ari-in-media-res/docker-real-time-model-scoring/README.md

-# Containerized Model Serving using Scikit-Learn and Docker
+# Containerized Model Scoring using Scikit-Learn and Docker

 ## Build the docker image